 Marauding Dogs

 IFA enquired if letter had issued to the Minister for Agriculture and Food.
-Secretary confirmed that it had and will circulate reply when available.
+Secretary confirmed that it had and will circulate reply when received from Department of Environment, Heritage and Local Government.
 Veterinary Ireland representative suggested that farmers have a portion of the solution themselves i.e. neuter/spay their dogs.
 Exotic Birds

-At the last meeting DAF had agreed to investigate a newspaper report regarding the import of exotic birds.
-A DAF representative outlined the outcome of their investigations stating that they found no evidence of any birds dying in transit.
+At the last meeting, DAF had agreed to investigate a newspaper report regarding the import of exotic birds.
+DAF outlined the outcome of their investigations stating that they found no evidence of any birds dying in transit.
 ISPCA requested that exotic animal legislation remain on the 2006 Programme.

 Electro-Immobilisation (EI)

 CIWF expressed concern about an article published recently in the Irish Farmers Journal calling for a deferral of the proposed ban.
 DAF replied that there is no indication within the Department that the decision will be changed.
-IFA explained that Veterinary Practioners are approaching IFA expressing concern about the ban and that this is what has generated this publicity.
+IFA explained that veterinary practioners are approaching IFA expressing concern about the ban and that this is what has generated the publicity.
 Vet.
-Irl. representative stated that some veterinary Practioners view it as a Health and Safety issue for vets and farmers due to poor holding facilities on some farms.
+Irl. representative stated that due to poor holding facilities on a number of farms, some veterinary practioners view it as a health and safety issue for both vets and farmers.

-It was agreed to write to Chairman of Scientific Advisory Committee on Animal Health and Welfare to request if EI Report can be made public.
+It was agreed to write to Chairman of Scientific Advisory Committee on Animal Health and Welfare to request if EI Report could be made public.

 CIWF link to FAWAC Webpage